 PLEASE NOTE: If you have a service related issue, please contact our Customer Service department directly to receive more immediate attention.

 Take a quick look through these FAQs to see if Chris has already answered your question!
 We've listed some of the most popular submissions with Chris's responses.

 Why don't you offer a lifetime warranty like other manufacturers?

 Unfortunately, the law in this area is complicated and varies widely.
 Rather than provide a written "lifetime warranty" followed by a lengthy disclaimer (which is what many manufacturers do), Ruger has elected not to provide a written warranty.

 Regardless, we sincerely value our customers and work hard to treat them fairly.
-If you have a problem with your Ruger® firearm, reach out to one of our excellent customer service departments and I believe you will be very pleased with the result.
+If you have a problem with your Ruger® firearm, reach out to our excellent customer service representatives and I believe you will be very pleased with the result.
 If not, let me know.